vuestorefront/vue-storefront/doc/Working with data.md

 ### Carts
 `Carts` is a store for shopping cart with default key = 'current-cart' representing current shopping cart.
-Cart object is an array consit of Products with additional field `quantity` in case when 2+ items are ordered.
+Cart object is an array consit of Products with additional field `qty` in case when 2+ items are ordered.

 ![Carts data format as seen on Developers Tools](media/cart-localstorage.png)